aalbacetef/solidity-lottery/README.md

 - **Access Control**: Owner-restricted functions ensure key operations are limited to the intended party.
 - **Withdrawal Safety**: Users can only withdraw their rightful balances, preventing malicious withdrawals.

+---

+## Other Improvements

+Aside from moving to something like [Chainlink VRF](https://chain.link/vrf), other things that could be added are:

+- mechanism for canceling the Lottery
+- mechanism for starting a new round
+- ways to allow for refunds
+- validation on the passed in prize brackets